P. Srinivas: Rehabilitation of criminals

 Srinivas organised cooperatives to sell the minor forest produce collected by the villagers.
 He provided livelihood to the villagers by employing them in forest nurseries and other developmental works to discourage them from destroying forest wealth and wildlife.
 Eligible people were identified and appointed as watchers and guards in the forest department.
 Veerappan's gang members were also encouraged to use these employment opportunities.
 As a result of Srinivas efforts, the public support base on which Veerappan thrived was eroded.
 Srinivas offered the gang members a rehabilitation package including legal justice if they would lay down their arms and cross over.
 A major breakthrough was achieved in 1990 when many of the hardcore gang members surrendered before Srinivas.
 Veerappan's gang dwindled from over 40 to 8-10 members.
 Among those surrendered was Arjuna, the younger brother of Veerappan.
 When they were jailed, Srinivas personally engaged advocates on their behalf and got them released on bail.

 Last encounter with Veerapan

 In July 1991, Srinivas's tenure with the STF expired.
 He stopped getting his salary and the security provided to him was weakened but he stayed on as he felt that Veerappan's surrender was imminent.
 On 9 November 1991 he received a wireless message at MM Hills that Veerappan was ready to surrender if Srinivas met him unaccompanied and unarmed.
 Without hesitation Srinivas set out alone the same night.
 He met Arjuna who had been missing for over a month, at Ponnuswamy Palli (Veerappan's uncle) house, stayed the night and left for the encounter in the morning.
 The last message received from him said, "We are hoping for the best.
-God will help us" Instead on 10 November 1991, 37-year-old Srinivas was beheaded from behind while crossing a creek 6 km from Gopinatham village.
+God will help us" Instead on 10 November 1991, 37-year-old Srinivas was shot from behind while crossing a creek 6 km from Gopinatham village.
+Soon after that, Veerappan beheaded Srinivas, took his head with him and burnt the body.